Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Surface Drow: Exiles and Ambassadors

 Not all drow remain in the Underdark.
 Some emerge onto the surface as exiles, fleeing destruction or rejection from their societies.
 Others serve as scouts, raiders, or ambassadors for their houses, maintaining contacts with surface powers.
-Life on the surface presents unique challenges for drow—sunlight causes genuine physical discomfort and reduces their abilities, while surface dwellers almost universally fear or hate them on sight.
+Life on the surface presents specific challenges for drow.
+Sunlight causes genuine physical discomfort and reduces their abilities, while surface dwellers almost universally fear or hate them on sight.
 A drow on the surface must overcome centuries of justified fear and prejudice, knowing that their own people would kill them as traitors while surface folk see them as monsters.
 This creates natural dramatic tension and opportunities for character development.
 Some drow adapt by working at night, dwelling in caves, or using magic to protect themselves from sunlight.
 Others embrace the discomfort as penance for their people's evil, or as a small price to pay for freedom from the constant backstabbing of drow society.
 A few exceptional individuals manage to build reputations that transcend their heritage, proving through actions that they reject the evil of their culture.
-These surface drow often become bridges between worlds, their unique perspective valuable to both surface and Underdark powers.
+These surface drow often become bridges between worlds, with a perspective useful to both surface and Underdark powers.

 Titles and Ranks in Drow Society